-I am a second-year PhD student in the Department of Linguistics at UC Santa Cruz.
-My main research interests are in psycholinguistics, phonetics, and laboratory and formal phonology.
-I am currently working on asymmetries in the perception of carryover and anticipatory nasal coarticulation in English, advised by Amanda Rysling.
+I am a third-year PhD student in the Department of Linguistics at UC Santa Cruz.
+My main research interests are in psycholinguistics, phonetics, and laboratory phonology.
+In particular, I am interested in how physical and cognitive constraints on production and perception can shape formal phonological grammars and cross-linguistic phonological typology, and how this constrains our hypotheses about the phonetics-phonology interface.

 Contact: icarpick [at] ucsc [dot] edu